Tag

 Why we picked the HP Color LaserJet Pro 4301fdw:

-With blistering fast print and scan speeds, the HP Color LaserJet Pro 4301fdw makes short work of challenging jobs.
+With blistering fast print and scan speeds, the HP Color LaserJet Pro 4301fdw makes short of challenging jobs.
 It prints 35 pages per minute (ppm) for monochrome and color documents and scans with its ADF at 31 ppm.

 Color documents look great and photos come out nice even on plain paper.
 A USB port allows walk-up printing via a thumb drive, making the LaserJet Pro 4301fdw an excellent all-in-one printer for home and office.